 The Gipsy Kings, Gogol Bordello, and José Gonzalez are just three of the many discerning musicians who have chosen Cordoba to play shows for crowds around the world.
 In this vein, it was Tim’s desire when founding the brand to rescue the sound and playability of nylon strings that had been overshadowed by steel-string guitars.

 After succeeding in the classical guitar industry, the company decided to branch out to making another nylon-string instrument; ukuleles.
-Indeed, applying the leverage that makes nylon-string Cordoba guitars the go-to for artists around the world to ukulele design, the company came up with a line of instruments that is ready to take the world like a storm.
+Indeed, applying the leverage that makes nylon-string Cordoba guitars the go-to for artists around the world to ukulele design, the company came up with a line of instruments that is ready to take the world by storm.

 Try one today; they might surprise you.

-Notable ukulele: Cordoba 35T-CE (link to check the price at Sam Ash)
+Notable ukulele: Cordoba 35T-CE

 With a solid acacia top and back, this tenor-size ukulele can be the perfect companion for any singer-songwriter playing solo shows.
 Moreover, the distinctive design meets top-notch rosewood for the bridge, fretboard, and binding.
 As a result, this instrument sounds just as awesome as it looks.

 Finally, the polyfoam case and LR Baggs electronics are great additions to a great instrument.